 Yes - Indiana Governor Eric Holcomb ordered a mask mandate for all Hoosiers in July of 2020.
-People are required to wear a mask over the mouth and nose inside a business, a public building, or other indoor place open to the public.
+People are required to wear a mask over the mouth AND nose inside a business, a public building, or other indoor place open to the public.
 A mask is also require outdoors if you can't maintain at least six feet of distance between you and others.
 You must also use a mask when riding on public transportation.
+Consider wearing a second mask if your first mask has a poor fit.
 There are a few exceptions to this mandate found in the Governor's Executive Orders that you can read here.